First, let’s define what a social media audit is exactly.

 Now, the most popular social media scheduler tools will usually give you more insight, but you usually pay for it with a pricing plan.

 So let’s look at what the social media platforms are offering for free.

 Let’s start by looking at our Instagram account as an example.

 Because we’re a business account, we see the option to view Insights on our profile page.

-When we tap that, it gives us an account overview and Instagram metrics to review.
+When we tap that, it gives us an account overview of the most essential Instagram metrics to review.
 And we can toggle between viewing the last 7 days and the last 30 days.